Gerald W. Abrams: Career

 In 2005, Abrams and Bud Greenspan produced Four Minutes for ESPN, written by legendary Sports Illustrated writer Frank Deford.
-It starred Christopher Plummer, which chronicled Roger Bannister's feat of running the mile in under four minutes.
-Four Minutes was nominated for an Emmy and an ESPY award.
+It starred Christopher Plummer, and chronicled Roger Bannister's feat of running a mile in under four minutes.
+Four Minutes was nominated for an Emmy and an ESPY Award.

-Abrams also executive produced Daniel's Daughter starring Laura Leighton in 2008 and Fairfield Road starring Jesse Metcalfe in 2010 for the Hallmark Channel; both were written by his daughter, Tracy Rosen.
-In 2011 he executive produced The Pastor's Wife, starring Rose McGowan, for Lifetime Television and The National Tree, starring Andrew McCarthy, and Duke, starring Steven Weber, for the Hallmark Channel in 2009 and 2012, respectively.
+Abrams executive produced Daniel's Daughter starring Laura Leighton in 2008 and Fairfield Road starring Jesse Metcalfe in 2010 for the Hallmark Channel; both were written by his daughter, Tracy Rosen.
+In 2011 he executive produced The Pastor's Wife, starring Rose McGowan, for Lifetime Television.
+He also executive produced The National Tree starring Andrew McCarthy, and Duke starring Steven Weber, for the Hallmark Channel in 2009 and 2012, respectively.

 Gerald W. Abrams has executive produced over 70 films, most recently Love, Again, Christmas Shepherd, and Houdini, cable television's top-rated miniseries of 2014.
 Houdini, a two-part, four-hour miniseries for History, was written by Academy Award-nominated Nicholas Meyer and directed by Uli Edel.
 It premiered on September 1, 2014, starring Adrien Brody as Harry Houdini and co-starring Kristen Connolly (House of Cards) and Evan Jones.
-The film tells the story of the legendary illusionist and escapes artist who rose from poverty to worldwide fame and fortune.
+The film tells the story of the illusionist and escape artist who rose from poverty to worldwide fame and fortune.

-Love, Again is Abrams' next TV movie to debut.
+Love, Again was Abrams' next TV movie to debut.
 It was shot for the Hallmark channel in 2015 and starred Teri Polo.

-Abrams produced the four-hour miniseries Monte Carlo, shot entirely on location in France and was executive producer of A Father's Revenge for ABC, filmed in Berlin, starring Brian Dennehy and Joanna Cassidy.
-He executive produced the two-hour movie for ABC and London Weekend Television, Jekyll & Hyde, starring Michael Caine and Cheryl Ladd, filmed on location in England, followed by Daughter Of Darkness, starring Anthony Perkins, which was filmed in Budapest, Hungary, for CBS.
+Abrams produced the four-hour miniseries Monte Carlo, shot entirely on location in France and was executive producer of A Father's Revenge for ABC, filmed in Berlin and starring Brian Dennehy and Joanna Cassidy.
+He executive produced Jekyll & Hyde, a two-hour movie for ABC and London Weekend Television starring Michael Caine and Cheryl Ladd, filmed on location in England; followed by Daughter Of Darkness starring Anthony Perkins, filmed in Budapest, Hungary, for CBS.

 Second Honeymoon was produced with his late wife, Carol Abrams, and starred Roma Downey and Tim Matheson for CBS and was shot in Puerto Rico.
 Following the critical success of those films, Abrams executive produced the Hallmark Channel's A Christmas Visitor.

-In addition to his television credits, Abrams was also the executive producer of Hearts Of Fire, a theatrical film for Lorimar, starring Bob Dylan and Rupert Everett.
+In addition to his television credits, Abrams was the executive producer of Hearts Of Fire, a theatrical film for Lorimar, starring Bob Dylan and Rupert Everett.